Try our free 14-day challenge to heal your autoimmunity naturally

 False Positive Syphilis Results

 People who test positive for the anticardiolipin antibody sometimes falsely test positive for syphilis.
-This pattern was first described in the 1950s when many patients who falsely tested positive for syphilis were found to have autoimmune disorders, typically SLE.
+This pattern was first described in the 1950s when many patients with falsely positive syphilis tests were found to have autoimmune disorders, typically lupus.

 Researchers later found that autoimmune patients had anticardiolipin antibodies that reacted with phospholipid substrates in the syphilis assay.
 The discovery ultimately led to the identification of APS as a separate disease.
 (Source)